FabianIsaksson/spring-code-assessment-fabian/README.md

 A music app that let's you create playlists!
 This project has been setup using create-react-app with the typescript template.

+There are two parts to the service `doberman-music` which is the frontend built with React.
+And `spotify-service` which is the backend built with express.

 ### Local development

+You need to run both the frontend and the backend service locally for the app to work

+In separate terminals go to both ./doberman-music and ./spotify-service and run the commands below

 To install dependencies
 `yarn`